pxc/gitbook/text/54_Transfer_Protocols/0_Transfer_Protocols.markdown

 	0032want 74730d410fcb6603ace96f1dc55ea6196122532d
 	00000009done

-The is sent to the open git-upload-pack process which then streams out the final response:
+This is sent to the open git-upload-pack process which then streams out the final response:

 	"0008NAK\n"